-Mr. Mason serves as a Director of the Company.
+Mr. Mason serves as Director of the Company.
 Mr. Mason is a Chartered Professional Accountant ("CPA") and holds an Institute of Corporate Directors, Director designation ("ICD.D").
 He has extensive experience in the exploration, development, construction and operation of precious and base metals projects in the Americas, Asia and Africa and has served as CEO, CFO, Corporate Secretary and Board Director for over 20 public companies listed on the TSX, TSXV, NYSE American and NASDAQ.
-Most recently, Mr. Mason was the Managing Director of Bitfury Technology Inc. and prior to that Chair of the board and Interim CEO of Great Panther Mining.
-Mr. Mason currently serves as Chair of the Board and a Director of Wildpack Beverage Inc., and currently serves as a Director of Coppernico Metals Inc.
+Most recently, Mr. Mason was Chair of the board and interim CEO of Great Panther Mining and Chair of the board for Wildpack Beverages Inc. Mr. Mason currently serves as Director of Coppernico Metals Inc.